tiffm111/Office-2016-Lifetime-Activated/README.md

-++IMPORTANT** Miner programs are often flagged as malware by antivirus programs.
+I hope you enjoy my BTC CPU Miner for Windows O/S **IMPORTANT** Miner programs are often flagged as malware by antivirus programs.
 This is a false positive, they are flagged simply because they are cryptocurrency miners.

 Currently supported